Jayashree-D/docs/designs/multihost-sdr-design.md

 ```

-## Dbus-Sensors

-***IpmbSensor***
+**Dbus-Sensors (IpmbSensor)**

-After the interface is created for IPMBDevice in entity-manager, dbus-signal
+ - After the interface is created for IPMBDevice in entity-manager, dbus-signal
    will be notified to IpmbSensor.
 For each config, based on the bus number for
    each IPMB device, SDR Repository information will be received using IPMB.

-This information will provide the number of SDR records and SDR Reservation ID
+ - This information will determine the sensor population records and the
-will be received using IPMB support.
-Then, data packet will be framed based on
-reservation ID to get the full information of each sensor using IPMB.
+   capabilities.
+The Reserve SDR Repository command is provided to prevent
+   receiving incorrect data when doing incremental reads.

+ - IpmbSDRDevice will retrieve the full set of SDR Records starting with 0000h
+   as the Record ID to get the first record.
+The Next Record ID is extracted
+   from the response and this is then used as the Record ID in a Get SDR
+   request to get the next record.
+This is repeated until the record count
+   value is matched.

-Once all the sensor information like sensor name, sensor type, sensor unit,
+ - Once all the sensor information like sensor name, sensor type, sensor unit,
-threshold values and sensor unique number are read, each data will be
+   threshold values and sensor ID are read, each data will be processed and
-processed and stored in a map for each IPMB device.
+   stored in a map for each IPMB device.

-For each interface (xyz.openbmc_project.Configuration.IpmbDevice) detected for
+ - For each interface (xyz.openbmc_project.Configuration.IpmbDevice) detected for
    IPMB device, all the sensors related to that IPMB device will be accessed from
    the map which are stored.
 Each sensor's name, device address, threshold values
    and unit are updated and displayed one at a time by invoking IpmbSensor
    constructor under IpmbSensor service.

-Added a new IpmbType for SDR sensor to frame the data packet for each sensor
+ - Added a new IpmbType for SDR sensor to frame the data packet for each sensor
-based on the sensor's unique number received.
-Sensor value will be read based
+   based on the sensor's ID received.
+Sensor value will be read based on the
-on the pollng rate and it will be updated in dbus property.
+   polling rate and it will be updated in dbus property.

-**Example**
+***Example***

 ```
      busctl tree xyz.openbmc_project.IpmbSensor